We’re Still a B Corp. Here’s What That Means.

 First, the bad news: In 2020, we made the difficult decision to temporarily close stores and furlough some of our staff due to the pandemic.
 We ended up having to lay off over 20% of our workforce, which we publicly disclosed on the B Corp website.
 Economic realities meant that revenues decreased, and we had to pause our grantmaking and charitable giving programs.

 The global turmoil disrupted supply chains and altered consumer demand.
-But as Susan Scow, a social impact consultant at EILEEN FISHER, pointed out, overall, we made a conscious choice not to cancel orders already placed with suppliers, since we knew this would negatively affect them.
+But as Susan Scow, Sustainability Impact Specialist at EILEEN FISHER, pointed out, overall, we made a conscious choice not to cancel orders already placed with suppliers, since we knew this would negatively affect them.
 Because of our commitment to building long-term relationships, “we ate the inventory where we could,” she explained.
 In short, people remained our priority.

 Inside our company, we focused on Covid safety protocols that would protect everyone.
 And after the murder of George Floyd sparked a national conversation about racial justice, we worked to create a space for discussion within the company.
 EILEEN FISHER held roundtables with Black employees so they could share what they were going through personally, talk about issues that came up in their day-to-day work, and communicate their needs.